Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.ManagedVirtualNetwork/README.md

 Azure Synapse is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
 It gives you the freedom to query data on your terms, using either serverless on-demand or provisioned resources—at scale.
 Azure Synapse brings these two worlds together with a unified experience to ingest, prepare, manage, and serve data for immediate BI and machine learning needs.

+Managed private endpoints are private endpoints created in the Managed workspace Microsoft Azure Virtual Network establishing a private link to Azure resources.
+Azure Synapse manages these private endpoints on your behalf.

+The Azure Synapse Analytics managed virtual network client library enables programmatically managing private endpoints.

 ## Getting started

 The complete Microsoft Azure SDK can be downloaded from the [Microsoft Azure Downloads Page](http://azure.microsoft.com/downloads/?sdk=net) and ships with support for building deployment packages, integrating with tooling, rich command line tooling, and more.